qwx9/strangepg/strawk.md

 Note that numbers may have trailing characters (which will be ignored), just like standard awk.
 It is possible to prohibit this, but such a lax rule is easier to handle.
-Note that while a numerical value will be set, the type of the variable or constant will be a string.
+While a numerical value will be set, the type of the variable or constant will then be a string.
 Again like standard awk, if one operand in an expression is a string, then string comparison will be performed.